 The interpretation of the 2018 geotechnical data differs somewhat from the current Fugro interpretation.
 In summary it can be concluded that the Late Weichselian and Early Holocene landscapes (which are considered to be of potential archaeological interest) are located below H01.
 This horizon has been found at depths over 10 meters below the seabed.
-From an archaeological point of view this is an important observation as levels of potential archaeological interest will not be jeopardized by the installation of the umbilical.
+From an archaeological point of view this is an important observation as levels of potential archaeological interest will not be jeopardized by the installation of the proposed pipeline and umbilical.

-In the Executive Summary of both reports of the current Fugro route and site surveys (2019) it is concluded that 'The seismostratigraphic units should be definitely validated by in-situ measurements and borehole description in order to create soil units for rig design and installation.'
-From these borehole data analyses can be concluded which Early Holocene units are present at the proposed drill sites and if prehistoric landscapes and possible related archaeological remains have been preserved intact.
+In the Executive Summary of the current Fugro route and site surveys report (2019) it is concluded that 'The seismostratigraphic units should be definitely validated by in-situ measurements and borehole description in order to create soil units for rig design and installation.'
+From this borehole data analysis can be concluded which Early Holocene units are present at the proposed drill sites and if prehistoric landscapes and possible related archaeological remains have been preserved intact.

-Figure 9.
-Interpretation of Cone Penetration Tests at the B10-04 and A15-05 site.
+Figure 7.
+Interpretation of Cone Penetration Tests at the A15-05 and the B10-04 sites.14